5 Takeaways From Night 2 Of The Democratic Debate

 Sanders was the one itching for the fight with Biden, but Harris stole his thunder.
 Sanders has been saying the same things for 40 years about the problems facing the country, and it sounded like it on Thursday night.
 What was remarkable was that, despite his usual fluidity with what he sees as systemic problems afflicting America, he couldn't muster up what his priorities would be to accomplish his "revolution."

 Every president has had to prioritize.
-President Obama had to try and shore up the economy with the Recovery Act after the Great Recession, then, to the consternation of immigration activists, he went for health care.
+President Barack Obama had to try and shore up the economy with the Recovery Act after the Great Recession; then, to the consternation of immigration activists, he went for health care.
 Those are the real, practical choices a president has to make as a legislative strategy, and Sanders simply criticized the moderator for being reductive.

-Buttigieg struggled to command the stage in what was his biggest opportunity to speak to his widest audience yet about his message of generational change.
-But the racially polarizing police shooting in South Bend, Ind., where he is mayor, has consumed his campaign in the last couple of weeks.
+Pete Buttigieg struggled to command the stage in what was his biggest opportunity to speak to his widest audience yet about his message of generational change.
+But the racially polarizing police shooting in South Bend, Ind., where he is mayor, has consumed his campaign in the past couple of weeks.

 For his part, Buttigieg was ready for the questions about why black representation on his police force has not improved during his tenure ("Because I couldn't get it done").
 He fell on his sword in a show of humility rarely seen in politics, but how that will play with voters is unclear.
 Some will undoubtedly like and respect it; others might see it as weakness, especially facing a candidate in Trump who apologizes for nothing.